yyihuang/DeepEP/README.md

 ## Notices

-- For extreme performance, we discover and use an out-of-doc PTX instruction: `ld.global.nc.L1::no_allocate.L2::256B`.
+- For extreme performance, we discover and use a behavior-out-of-doc PTX instruction: `ld.global.nc.L1::no_allocate.L2::256B`.
 This instruction will lead to an undefined behavior: accessing volatile GPU memory with non-coherent read-only PTX modifiers `.nc`.
 But the correctness is tested to be guaranteed with `.L1::no_allocate` on Hopper architectures, and performance will be much better.
 If you find kernels not working on some other platforms, you may add `DISABLE_AGGRESSIVE_PTX_INSTRS=1` to `setup.py` and disable this, or file an issue.
 - For better performance on your cluster, we recommend to run all the tests and use the best auto-tuned configuration.
 The default configurations are optimized on the DeepSeek's internal cluster.

 ## License